 Providing Top-Class Customer Service

 In an increasingly virtual world, consumers are looking for care and genuine connection more than ever.
-Keep customer service front of mind in your salon or spa by implementing concrete staff standards of behavior focused around customer service and hosting regular reviews that ensure your team is keeping on top of them.
+Keep customer service front of mind in your salon or spa by implementing concrete staff standards of behaviour focused around customer service and hosting regular reviews that ensure your team is keeping on top of them.
 When a client feels genuinely cared for by a business, they will come back to spend their money there.

 Opening an Online Store is a Must for Retail Success

-People don’t want to wait around in shops to buy their favorite products anymore; which is why most now buy online.
+People don’t want to wait around in shops to buy their favourite products anymore; which is why most now buy online.
 In fact, Phorest salons that opened an online store saw an incredible 50% increase in retail sales within the first year compared to those that didn’t open an online store.
 Having an online store for your salon not only increases retail revenue, but also allows you to advertise to potential buyers all over the internet, increasing your online presence.
 Thinking of setting one up for your salon or spa business?
 Here’s how to make the process easier:

 Find an E-Commerce Platform That’s Easy to Use

 Finding an e-commerce platform that’s easy to use is one of the best ways to ensure success for your online store and keep it as stress-free and low-maintenance as possible.
 Phorest’s Online Store, for example, integrates seamlessly with your salon software system, allowing you to upload products, receive orders, integrate payments, and manage shipping from one place.